cosbey/linux-admin/Security/Linux OS Hardening - File Permissions/README.md

 Before I explore how to change file permissions, I would like to give a brief description on how to conduct the modification.
 Essentially, there are two ways an administrator can change the permission of a file or directory through the `chmod` command.

+### chmod command
-1. After identifying the permissions string, administrators can change each character for all owner types.
+After identifying the permissions string, administrators can change each character for all owner types.
 The `chmod` command requires two arguments.
 The first argument indicates how to change permissions, and the second argument indicates the file or directory that you want to change permissions for.
 For example, the following command would add all permissions to *login_sessions.txt*:

 `chmod u+rwx,g+rwx,o+rwx login_sessions.txt`